Skragus/ThreadLink/TECHNICAL_DOCUMENTATION.md

 ## Architecture Overview

 ThreadLink is a browser-based AI conversation condensation application built with React + TypeScript that transforms lengthy AI chat sessions into dense, portable context cards.
-The application follows a privacy-first, BYOK (Bring Your Own Key) architecture with client-side processing.
+The application follows a privacy-first, BYOK (Bring Your Own Key) architecture with client-side processing and production-grade reliability.

 ### Key Architectural Principles
 - **Privacy-First**: All processing happens in the browser; no data sent to external servers
-- **BYOK Model**: Users provide their own API keys for LLM providers
+- **BYOK Model**: Users provide their own API keys for LLM providers with session-only default storage
 - **Client-Side Pipeline**: Complete condensation pipeline runs in the browser
-- **Provider Agnostic**: Supports Google (Gemini), OpenAI (GPT), and Mistral
+- **Provider Agnostic**: Supports Google (Gemini), OpenAI (GPT), Mistral, and Groq
+- **Production-Ready**: Comprehensive error handling, partial failure resilience, and adaptive rate limiting

 ### Technology Stack